tomasmarcos/drums-ml/instrument_recognition/readme.md

 # Notes

-1) When you execute the CNN, be aware that the dropout layer in it is a source of randomness not controlled yet.
+1) When you execute the CNN, be aware that the perma dropout layer in it is a source of randomness not controlled yet.
 However, you'll be able to achive similar results.

 2)  This is a preliminary version.